 Breast cancer is the most common cancer in the UK.
-1 out of every 8 women and 1 out of every 870 men will develop breast cancer in their lifetime.
+One out of every eight women and one out of every 870 men will develop breast cancer in their lifetime.
 Most breast cancers (80%) occur in women over the age of 50.

 We don’t fully understand why some people get breast cancer and some don't.
 Research suggests that breast cancer is caused by lots of different factors, many of which we can’t control.